 Matt Baughman

 Hi there!
-I recently completed my Ph.D. in Computer Science with Globus Labs at the University of Chicago, where I was co-advised by Ian Foster and Kyle Chard.
+I recently started a postdoc at Princeton working within the DOE's Princeton Plasma Physics Laboratory as an Associate Computational Scientist.
+At PPPL, I work in the AI4Science group with Shantenu Jha.
+Prior to Princeton, I completed my Ph.D. in Computer Science with Globus Labs at the University of Chicago in August 2025.
+I was advised by Ian Foster and Kyle Chard.
 My research spans high-performance computing, distributed systems, and cost-aware computing.
 I completed my Bachelors in Computer Science and Philosphy at Minerva University and have experience at Argonne National Lab, Opinary, and Google.

 science RESEARCH link